 How do I apply?

-Paycheck Protection Program: To apply for a PPP loan, fill out the application form and apply with an approved lender.
-You’ll also need additional documents, such as copies of your business’s employment tax form(s) from 2019 as well as both 2019 and 2020 payroll ledgers.
+Paycheck Protection Program: To apply for a PPP loan, fill out the first-draw application form or second-draw application form and apply with an approved lender.
+You’ll also need additional documents, such as copies of your business’s employment tax form(s) and payroll ledgers.

-Employee Retention Credit: You can immediately reduce liabilities owed for a tax by retaining contributions rather than depositing them with the IRS.
-Then, record or claim the credit on your federal employment tax return (e.g., Forms 941, 944, or 943).
+Employee Retention Credit: You can reduce liabilities owed for a tax by retaining contributions rather than depositing them with the IRS.
+Claim the credit on your federal employment tax return (e.g., Forms 941, 944, or 943).

 What are my repayment responsibilities?

-Paycheck Protection Program: PPP loans are 100% forgivable on the principal amount (plus accrued interest) if you use them for qualifying expenses and maintain your employee count and salary levels.
+Paycheck Protection Program: PPP loans are 100% forgivable on the principal amount (plus accrued interest) if you use them for qualifying expenses and meet SBA requirements (e.g., borrowers of certain loan amounts must maintain employee count and salary levels).
 If you use part of the loan for non-qualifying reasons, that portion is not forgivable.

 Employee Retention Credit: You do not have to repay the Employee Retention Credit.